Hiring in Trades: Building Maintenance Technician Interview Questions

 - Have you ever made a mistake on the job?
 How did you manage the situation?

 - What tools, physical or digital, do you find most useful?

 Remember to read between the lines.
 The purpose of a work ethic question is to help you assess whether an employee is intrinsically motivated to do a great job or if they’re the kind of person that will do the bare minimum necessary to avoid being flagged by management.
 Answers that highlight regrets or mistakes are also very important because they show a person is capable of managing a situation that has gone wrong, and learning from it.

 For example, someone who answers that they’ve “never made a mistake in their life” is probably being less than truthful.
 Sure, there may be a bit of bravado there, but it can indicate they don’t trust you as their manager.
 Even worse, it demonstrates they’re not able to admit their mistakes and are therefore unable to (and haven’t) learnt from them; either way, this can spell trouble and indicate they won’t recognize your authority or that there’s likely to be issues managing them in the future.

-Some great cultural fit questions for your building maintenance interview could be:
+Some great cultural fit questions could be:

 - What is something about you that people would find unexpected?